nathan-barry/nathan.rs/content/_index.md

 May 2025 - Aug 2025 | Worked at **Apple** as a **Machine Learning Intern**, working on time-series forecasting for predictive autoscaling
 Jun 2025 | Attended Y Combinator's first [AI Startup School](https://events.ycombinator.com/ai-sus) (and other summer events) Apr 2025 | Won the Austin Meta 8VC Hackathon (1st place).
 Built an [auto-debugging LLM agent](https://devpost.com/software/gdbuddy) (CLI tool and VSCode extension) which used GDB for you
-Dec 2024 - Jan 2025 | Worked at **TerraFirma Robotics** as a **Software Engineer Intern**, working on coverage path-planning algorithms for autonomous vehicles
 Feb 2024 - Sep 2024 | Was a **Undergraduate Researcher** at UT Austin working on ML infrastructure for LLM dataset contamination research
 May 2022 | Participated in the **[Z fellows](https://www.zfellows.com)** program
-Nov 2021 - Sep 2022 | Worked at a few startups for Rust and TypeScript full-stack development Aug 2021 - May 2025 | Did my Bachelor's of Science in CS and Math @ UT Austin
+Nov 2021 - Jan 2025 | Worked at multiple startups using Rust and TypeScript for full-stack development and Python and C for machine learning and robotics
+Aug 2021 - May 2025 | Did my Bachelor's of Science in CS and Math @ UT Austin

 </div>